TjuAachen/TjuAachen.github.io/_posts/2018-06-05-Being-farsighted.md

 It is like a ship far out at sea whose mast-head can already be seen from the shore;

-it is like the morning sun in the east whose shimmering rays are visible from a high mountain top;
+It is like the morning sun in the east whose shimmering rays are visible from a high mountain top;

-it is like a child about to be born moving restlessly in its mother's womb.
+It is like a child about to be born moving restlessly in its mother's womb.

 ![Columbus's exploration ships](\images\Columbus' ships.png)